I7-Examples/Zork/docs/source.txt

 The description of yourself is "That's difficult unless your eyes are prehensile.".
 Launching is an action applying to nothing.
 Understand "launch" as launching.
 Check launching:
-  if the player is not in the magic boat, say "You need to be in a vehicle to do that." instead.
+  if the player is not in the magic boat and the player is not in the basket, say "You need to be in a vehicle to do that." instead.
 Landing is an action applying to nothing.
 Understand "land" as landing.
 Check landing:
-  if the player is not in the magic boat, say "You need to be in a vehicle to do that.".
+  if the player is not in the magic boat and the player is not in the basket, say "You need to be in a vehicle to do that.".
 Carry out landing:
   if the player is in the magic boat begin;
   if the magic boat is in In Stream begin;